 - Proceedings of the 15th Jan Tinbergen European Peace Science Conference, with Roos Haer, Peace Economics, Peace Science and Public Policy, December 2015, 22:4.

 TPCONED is a dataset on the fatal events of the armed conflict between the rebel organization PKK and the Turkish state that took place on Turkish soil and in which there was at least one combatant casualty.
 For each event, the exact date, location at the county (town) level, location at the province level, number of TSF and PKK casualties, and the data sources are listed.
 The dataset covers the conflict from its very beginning in 1984 and is continuously being updated.
 Events were cross checked across different sources to make sure that the resulting dataset is as comprehensive, complete and accurate as possible.

 TPCONED is freely accessible and downloadable for scientific study purposes.
-Please cite Kibris, Arzu, The Geo-Temporal Evolution of Violence in Civil Conflicts, forthcoming, Journal of Peace Research.
+Please cite Kibris, Arzu, The Geo-Temporal Evolution of Violence in Civil Conflicts: A Micro Analysis of Conflict Diffusion on a New Event Data Set, Journal of Peace Research, 2021, 58(5).